super-fun-surf/winery-sales/README.md

   * Has many SalesSummaries
   * Belongs to a Region
 * ### SalesSummaries
+  * sales summaries are the main benchmark data.
   * The Winery's Monthly Sales Data is stored here.
   * Entry per month
-  * The Model File has the functions for calculating the fields not stored in the DB.
+  * The Model File has the functions for calculating the fields of the benchmark not stored in the DB.
-    * i.e. "Percent_tasters_purcahased"
+    * i.e. "percent_tasters_purcahased"
 * ### Regions
   * Belongs to a County
   * The model file has the methods for calculating the region averages